Quote:

 The handling aspect.

-I have found myself being able to handle REs and CBs a lot better than the MTs and Gixxers and Pulsars.
-Once, On the same route (up and down), i rode RE on the way up and R15 on the way down.
-(20 odd kilometers one way) Coming from a regular car driver, i found myself handling the RE a lot better than the R15.
-The latter kept jumping, i constantly found myself over revving it, shifting at the wrong rpms etc. But the RE was smooth.
+I have found myself being able to handle REs and CBs a lot better than the MTs, Gixxers, and Pulsars.
+Once, On the same route (up and down), I rode RE on the way up and R15 on the way down.
+(20 odd kilometers one way) Coming from a regular car driver, I handled the RE much better than the R15.
+The latter kept jumping, and I constantly over-revved it, shifting at the wrong rpm, etc. But the RE was smooth.
 I was almost always in band (sub consciously), shifting was smooth, acceleration was muted in traffic and i was also able to gratify myself by opening up the throttle when the situation presented itself.
-I dont know if it is my driving style, or my consequent adaptation of the car driving style, but the heavier bikes satisfy me more than the sportier and lighter bikes ever have.
+I don't know if it is my driving style or my consequent adaptation of the car driving style, but the heavier bikes satisfy me more than the sportier and lighter bikes ever have.

 I seem to have rustled quite a bit of feathers with this one.